hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

      Install-ADDSForest
      ```
    - Specify a domain name of your choice (e.g., yourdomain.com).
-   - When prompted, enter and confirm DSRM password.
+   - When prompted, enter and confirm the password.
-     *For simplicity, you can use the same password as the local Administrator account.*
    - Type Y and press Enter to begin the promotion.

 > 💡 *It's highly recommended to use a valid, registered domain name with a subdomain prefix (e.g., lab.yourdomain.com) for internal domain setups to avoid conflicts and ensure proper management.*